Story Arcs: What They Are and How To Write Them

 Comedy

-Comedy makes up a huge portion of our media, and there are lots of different kinds of comedy – including romantic comedy, comedy of errors, and comedy of manners.
-But the basic idea is this: comedy should make the audience feel good, and it should have a feel-good ending.
-There might be some drama along the way, but the drama shouldn’t get in the way of the story being, ultimately, positive and triumphant.
+Comedy makes up a huge portion of our media, and there are lots of different kinds of comedy story arcs – including romantic comedy, comedy of errors, and comedy of manners.
+But the basic idea of these story arcs is this: comedy should make the audience feel good, and it should have a feel-good ending.

 Examples of this include: almost every superhero movie and rom-com, Pride and Prejudice by Jane Austen, Diary of a Wimpy Kid by Jeff Kinney.